Code-Institute-Submissions/chrper80-Milestone-project1/README.md

 ## Manual testing procedures

-I have been using the Google Chrome dev tools to make sure the site looks good on different devices.
-I used the breakpoints in the dev tools and designed the page to be optimized at those and i also looked at what intervals it didn´t look so good in and then added a media querie there.
+I have been using the Google Chrome dev tools to make sure the site looks good on different screen-sizes.
+I designed the page to be optimized at the dev tools breakpoints and i also looked at what intervals it didn´t look so good in and then added a media querie there.
+I have tested the functionality myself and i also asked my girlfriend to try it out.

+### Header menu

+The links in the menu is supposed to take the user to different sections on the site.
+They work as expected when tested.

+### Portfolio carousel

+It´s supposed to go around by itself like a carousel, and it does.
+We have also tried out the controls to see if they take the user manually from image to image as they should.
+They do that.

+### Pricing card buttons

+These buttons will take the user to external booking pages, one for each package.
+They worked as they should when we tested.

+### Footer links

+There is a navigation menu, a contact menu and links to social media.
+When tested, they worked fine.

 ## Acknowledgements